biopragmatics/semra/notebooks/landscape/complex/README.md

 ### Landscape Analysis

-Before, we looked at the overlaps between each resource.
-Now, we use that information jointly to estimate the number of terms in the landscape itself, and estimate how much of the landscape each resource covers.
+Above, the comparison looked at the overlaps between each resource.
+Now, that information is used to jointly estimate the number of terms in the landscape itself, and estimate how much of the landscape each resource covers.

 This estimates a total of 9,121 unique entities.